Plug door: Aircraft

+Passenger trains

+Many passenger trains in the world use sliding plug doors: early examples of passenger trains using plug doors include the MVG Class A of the Munich U-Bahn from 1967, the first batch of trains for Line 2 of the Milan Metro from 1970, and the DT1 of the Nuremberg U-Bahn, also from 1970.

+Recent examples of trains with plug doors include the KTX-Eum high-speed train, the Gautrain commuter train, and the E-class tram in Melbourne.

 Spacecraft

 An inward opening plug hatch design was used on the Block I Apollo Command Module, because the explosive-release hatch of Gus Grissom's Mercury capsule Liberty Bell 7 prematurely blew at the end of the flight, causing the capsule to sink in the Atlantic Ocean and nearly resulting in Grissom's drowning.
 The Apollo cabin was pressurized at launch to 2 psi above standard sea level pressure, which sealed the hatch.
 A cabin fire during a 1967 Apollo 1 ground test raised the pressure even higher (29 psi), and made the hatch impossible to remove for the crew to escape.
 This killed Grissom along with his entire crew, Edward H. White and Roger Chaffee.
 Because of this, NASA decided to change to a quick-release, outward opening hatch on the Command Module.

 Plug hatches were retained for the CM docking hatch and the two hatches on the Apollo Lunar Module, as the risk of fire in the low-pressure (5 psi) in-space atmosphere was much lower.
 Plug hatches were also used for the inner airlock hatch on the Space Shuttle.
 Currently, they are used on the International Space Station, as well as on the hatch between the Orbital Module and Descent Module of the Russian Soyuz spacecraft.